b-dmitry1/Easy8266/README.md

 # Easy8266
 ESP8266 custom firmware for easier GET and POST requests.

-Should work with any ESP board with 512KB+ flash memory.
+Should work with any ESP board with 512KB+ of flash memory.

 ## The serial protocol
 Default serial port params: